The background to PSD2 and SCA

 When does SCA come into force?

-Strong Customer Authentication (SCA) will come into force in Europe on the 14 September 2019.
+The deadline for businesses to enact Strong Customer Authentication (SCA) was originally the 14 September 2019.

 However, on 13 August 2019 the Financial Conduct Authority (FCA) confirmed that enforcement of SCA in the UK will include a phased 18-month implementation, starting on 14 September 2019 and ending March 2021.